Star Wars, Magic and Spirituality

 When expressed simply like this, spirituality can be dismissed as simple common sense: of course we are all connected to each other, of course we are connected to the material world.
 But it is not enough to know these things in your head, to know they are true in much the same way you know that one plus one equals two, or that genes are made up of DNA.
 Spirituality is not about knowing things intellectually, but about knowing them deeply, about allowing these truths to go so deeply into you that they can change your life.

-Spirituality is the opposite of magic: they are both about connecting with the spiritual reality of the universe, but with magic you seek to use that reality for your purposes, and with spirituality, you allow your life to be shaped by this deeper reality, to be changed so that you can fit into the way things truely are.
+Put simply, spirituality is the opposite of magic: they are both about connecting with the spiritual reality of the universe, but with magic you seek to use that reality for your purposes, and with spirituality, you allow your life to be shaped by this deeper reality, to be changed so that you can fit into the way things truely are.

-In the Star Wars universe, after much fighting, Obi-Wan chooses to stop fighting, to allow himself to be beaten and killed.
-But, in that defeat, he wins a much deeper victory.
-He understands there is something more important than winnning a battle.
+This is a lesson many of us need to learn.
 In life, we can spend so much time and energy fighting to get what we want, but spend so little time seeking to understanding what it is we want, and we can put so little energy into mastering our desire to achieve it.

 E-mail me when people leave their comments –